 So, from January to December 2019, London’s inaugural Borough of Culture takes place, with events happening all year across the area.
 Addictive TV were asked to create an Orchestra of Samples installation for the opening event ‘Welcome to The Forest‘ (January 11-13), which saw over 70,000 people attend!
-For our piece we worked with the many talented local musicians based in the borough!
-The WF19 events team put out this open call and we soon found a whole host of incredible local talent!
+For our piece we worked with the many talented local musicians based in the borough and the WF19 events team put out this open call and we soon found a whole host of incredible local talent!

 A number of sessions took place in October and November 2018, in people’s houses, in parks, rehearsal spaces and all day sessions at the famous William Morris Gallery and the new WF19 hub space One Hoe Street.
 As well as the obvious, such as guitars and even more guitars, lesser known instruments we recorded included the Bass Viol (like a cello but deeper sounding), dhol drums (the double-headed drum widely used throughout the Indian subcontinent) and the celtic harp.